imgRenko/Kamihime-CGPlayer/README.md

 - fill the ID in the second text box in the order of this HTML file, and click Submit button, you will get a link to scenarios json and a folder name.
 - if you want to view ero scene in the attached ero scene viewer, Fill the folder name into the text box of the viewer and click download button to view ero scene.

-# Resource Save Method of Kamihime
+# Resource Archive Method of Kamihime
 ``` js
 // part of Blowfish.js
 crypto.cipherModes = {